cjdb/deprecated-blog/sg20-and-videos.md

 # SG20 Education and Recommended Videos for Teaching C++

+**cjdb.com.au/sg20-and-videos is now deprecated and will be removed in 2025.
+Please update references to https://blog.cjdb.xyz/sg20-and-videos to preserve link integrity moving forward.**

 ## Abstract

 In today's blog, we look at both the newly minted Study Group for education in the C++ Standard